JSMassmann/jsmassmann.github.io/blog/SXBG.md

 These give measurements of an average cpb of 2.23976176, for an implementation (provided at the bottom of the page) compiled with `gcc -O3`.

 I hope you enjoyed this blog post, and might consider using SXBG!
-When unpredictability *really* is important, I wouldn't advise it; it fails 28/144 tests of the more exhaustive Crunch from TestU01.
-But I'm quite proud of the performance.
+When unpredictability *really* is important (but you don't want to use something cryptographic), I wouldn't advise it; it fails 28/144 tests (1 to *too* much uniformity) of the more exhaustive Crunch from TestU01, and 83/160 (6 to *too* much uniformity) from BigCrunch.
+But I'm quite proud of the performance and linear complexity.

 Below is my simple implementation, in ANSI C with GNU extensions:

 ```
 #include <stdint.h>